holg/bitcoin_de/README.md

 - Comprehensive error handling with detailed error codes
 - Command-line interface for quick operations
 - Fully documented API methods and data structures
+- Create SVG Charts out of the provided CSV (usually done by the cronjob) (new in 0.1.2)

 ## Installation